jnalanko/syotti/README.md

 Strings A and B of equal length are *d-Hamming neighbors* if the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of A and B is at most d.

 Suppose we have a set of reference sequences S_1, S_2, ... , S_n.
-The goal is to find a small set of bait strings B_1, ... , B_n, all of equal length L, such that the baits together cover every position of the reference sequences.
+The goal is to find a small set of bait strings B_1, ... , B_m, all of equal length L, such that the baits together cover every position of the reference sequences.
 Bait B_i is considered to cover those positions that are d-Hamming neighbors of B_i.

 ## Compiling